 Revisions to the four party Program Agreements can be made any time during the funding period with a Program Agreement Revision.
 The Program Agreement Revision which also is a four party agreement, follows the same procedures for approval as the original Program Agreement.
 Program Agreement Revisions may incorporate significant changes in the services provided, changes in the expenditures or changes in other revenues in the line item budget.
-All Program Agreement Revisions require approval from county and state.
-Significant changes are defined in N.C.A.C.
-Title 28, Subchapter 2.
+In some circumstances, Program Agreement Revisions require approval from county and state.
+Changes requiring prior approval are defined in N.C.A.C.
+Title 14B, Subchapter 11B.